3n/NavSimple/README.md

 NavSimple will let the user scroll to the appropriate section in a variety of ways including clicking your links and keyboard commands.
 Whether the user simple scrolls or uses the navigation elements, the current section is always known and can be visualized by you.
-NavSimple will even fire and event when it thinks the user has "read" a given section.
+NavSimple will even fire an event when it thinks the user has "read" a given section.

 ![Screenshot](http://idisk.me.com/iancollins/Public/Pictures/Skitch/BankSimple_%7C_Home-20101201-232519.png)